 As we mentioned, the Incas built structures to ensure access to these places, and most remained hidden until their rediscovery in 1911.
 Luckily, while the Incas escaped from the Spanish conquerors, they avoided persecution to protect their village and holy places.

 Today, the Short Inca Trail remains one of the most popular activities in the Cusco region.
-Therefore, if you dare to this adventure, here we have listed some recommendations and answered some frequently asked questions so that you can organize your trip.
+Therefore, if you dare to embark on this adventure, we have listed some recommendations and answered some frequently asked questions so that you can organize your trip.

 The excitement of finally booking the Short Inca Trail Trek is unparalleled, but planning the packing list is not that much fun.
 However, this trek will be much easier if you know what to take and leave behind.